✦ ✦

 • Provide accurate enrollment and billing information

-• Ensure the student’s participation follows these Terms and school policies
+• Ensure the student’s participation follows these Terms and all LAA policies

-You are responsible for all activity that occurs under your account and the student’s access credentials.
+You are responsible for all activity that occurs under your account and under the student’s access credentials.

 By enrolling a child at Legacy Arrows Academy, families agree to uphold: